UKHackspaceFoundation/resources/Hackspace Owners Manual/Access Control/README.md

 Whilst not consistent and often subjective, your local fire service may be able to give you advice and tell you what you need to know.

-Disclaimer: This guidance document is not a substitute for professions advice for your specific circumstance or setup.
+Disclaimer: This guidance document is not a substitute for professional advice for your specific circumstance or setup.
 Use some common sense.

 # Case Studies